ioccc-src/winner/2024/README.md

 The [2024/endoh1/try.sh](%%REPO_URL%%/2024/endoh1/try.sh) will carry you on a journey that tests your patience as well as the patience of the C-preprocessor.

-Building a 8x8 image requires order of 20 seconds of C-preprocessor time, when running 6 jobs on 4 CPU cores in parallel.
+Building a 8x8 image requires an order of 20 seconds of C-preprocessor time, when running 6 jobs on 4 CPU cores in parallel.
 Unfortunately, with such a tiny image, it is hard to appreciate the image being rendered.